The O'Day 32 Sailboat: Keel or Centerboard, It's Home To Those Who Understand Living. (1977)

 The roominess is equivalent to a conventional boat of over 40'.
 Yet the price is equivalent to space-starved conventional boats under 32'.

-The master's stateroom aft is a secure command center where the skipper and his mate can get away from it all, yet have the charts at hand and be only a few steps from the binnacle.
+The master's stateroom aft is a secure command center where the skipper and his mate can get away from it all while keeping the charts at hand and remaining only a few steps from the binnacle.

 They share a double that fills up the whole stern of the boat, a private head with washstand, and a hanging locker.

-The main salon is a gracious gathering area, an open and airy dining place, and a night time private cabin for two special guests.
+The main salon is a gracious gathering area, an open and airy dining room, and a nighttime private cabin for two special guests.

-Ships stores all have their proper place.
-And while preparing meals, the cook shares in the air, sky and conversations of the cockpit.
+Ship stores all have their proper place.
+And while preparing meals, the cook shares in the air, the sky, and the cockpit conversations.

 A head is tucked away to port with a vanity and sink outboard, and a shower area with pressurized water.

-The fo'c'sle is dominated by a huge double V-berth and those lucky enough to share it also share their own hanging locker.
+A huge double V-berth dominates the fo'c'sle, and those lucky enough to share it also share their own hanging locker.
 Shelves and personal stowage crannies abound, because we know all too well the collector's urges when cruising.

 All of these luxuries would be unimportant if the O'Day 32 were just another motorsailer.
-Its performance is, perhaps, what will surprise you.
+Its performance, perhaps, will surprise you.

 Yet, even the centerboarder charges to weather like a train (small wonder, with a 7'1" draft, board down) and glides downhill on feathers of wind (3'4" draft, board up).
 The keel version with its 4'6" draft is simpler and more stable.

-Yet each sail is small enoligh to be handled by one person.
+Yet each sail is small enough to be handled by one person.

 Crew, kids and guests will be dry and safe in the big, deep center cockpit — some might even choose to spend the night there under the stars.